Courtesy Bryan Nebel of Nebel Construction.

 Setting the Stage for 2020 Threat

 In the Great Lakes region, 2019 was the wettest year on record in the past 120 years, according to the National Oceanic and Atmospheric Administration.
 December 31, 2019, also marked the end point of the wettest two-year, four-year, and five-year precipitation periods for the overall Great Lakes Basin.
-NOAA projections for January through March 2020 show wetter than normal weather for the Great Lakes.

 On the minds of many Great Lakes communities and residents is the question of how to protect homes and public infrastructure against the erosive effects of the high water’s constantly lapping waves and the periodic push of storm-driven surges and crashing waves.